How to Add Any UniFi Smart Devices to Apple HomeKit

 Restart the HomeBridge after the plugin configuration to app the changes.

 Open the Home App on your device.
-You would be able to locate the UniFI devices you have configured with the HomeBridge plugin.
-Now you will be able to add any UniFI Camera Apple HomeKit setup and control them through the Home app or via Siri.
+You would be able to locate the UniFi devices you have configured with the HomeBridge plugin.
+Now you will be able to add any UniFi Camera Apple HomeKit setup and control them through the Home app or via Siri.

 You can also integrate Geeni HomeKit using HomeBridge.